equinor/terraform-azurerm-app-insights/README.md

 - Azure role `Contributor` at the resource group scope.
 - Azure role `Log Analytics Contributor` at the Log Analytics workspace scope.
+- Azure role `Monitoring Contributor` at the action group scope.

 ## Usage